allmaps/allmaps/packages/render/README.md

 ### `TriangulatedWarpedMap#resetPrevious()`

-Reset the previous points and values.
+Reset previous transform properties to new ones (when completing a transformer transitions).

 ###### Parameters